Does development always eliminate gender discrimincation?

 So randomista economics is the antithesis of the interdisciplinary approach and pluralist methodology of the economics that feminists have been working with.
 In addition, feminist economics is centrally concerned with the structures of patriarchal constraints and the invisible workings of power in people’s lives – aspects that are difficult to capture within an experimental format.

-A critical reading of a recent paper, Women’s Empowerment and Economic Development: A Feminist Critique of Storytelling Practices in “Randomista” Economics, from one of the Nobel Prize winners, Esther Duflo, illustrates the differences between current feminist economics and the randomista’s way of working.
+A critical reading of a recent paper from one of the Nobel Prize winners, Esther Duflo, illustrates the differences between current feminist economics and the randomista’s way of working.

 Duflo’s essay deals with what she described as a “strident” debate between two positions.
 The randomista position argues that broad-based development is sufficient for the promotion of women’s empowerment and there is no need for policies explicitly intended to promote gender equality.
 The feminst line argues that women’s empowerment makes an important contribution to development.
 The corollary is that development will benefit from gender-specific equality measures.